VedankPurohit/LiveRecall/Privacy and Security.md

 Welcome to **LiveRecall**, an open-source alternative to Microsoft's Recall, designed with a strong emphasis on user privacy and data security.
 This document outlines our commitment to ensuring your data remains secure and private at all times.

+**It doesn't Need Internet and if there is a connection, no data leaves your computer **

 ## Privacy

 ### Local Execution